Montjuïc trial: Response and legacy

-The Spanish government lost the remainder of its international goodwill as news of its state-sponsored torture spread.
+The Spanish government lost international goodwill as news of its state-sponsored torture spread.
 The dispersed deportees, amplified by the international press, became celebrities as the living proof of the "crimes of Montjuïc".
 Deportees bared their scars before appalled meeting halls in the United Kingdom and United States.
 The Montjuïc-deported anarchist Fernando Tarrida del Mármol's Les inquisiteurs d’Espagne (Montjuich, Cuba, Philippines) influentially brought the Montjuïc events to a wider audience.
-This international pressure exacerbated that which the Spanish government already felt in response to its treatment of Cuban civilians.
+This international pressure exacerbated the pressure which the Spanish government already felt in response to its treatment of Cuban civilians.

 Cuban independence advocates used international disgust with Spanish barbarism to unite disparate groups.
 Cuban bourgeois separatists and anarchists put aside disagreements to organize against the Spanish military and government.
 Cuban revolutionaries in Europe housed Montjuïc deportees.
 In Paris, Puerto Rico and Cuba independence advocate Ramón Emeterio Betances led a campaign against Spanish backwardness.
 In London, Cuban advocates held a mass meeting in Hyde Park and a British anarchist "Spanish Atrocities Committee" held a large demonstration in Trafalgar Square in May 1897.
 The American public was more roiled by the Spanish atrocities than by the domestic 1886 Haymarket affair.
 Anarchist and feminist Voltairine de Cleyre's pamphlet The Modern Inquisition in Spain sold through its printing.
 American anarchists demonstrated outside the Spanish embassy in New York.

 Anarchist Michele Angiolillo assassinated Prime Minister Cánovas in retaliation for his role in the trial and its executions.